Trams in Sarajevo: History

 The fleet in use on the network are Tatra K2 articulated trams from the Czech Republic, delivered in the 1970s and early 1980s.
-Later these trams have been joined by more modern vehicles in recent times.
+Later these trams were joined by more modern vehicles in recent times.
 In 2008, Amsterdam donated 16 old trams to Sarajevo.

+In September 2021, Stadler was awarded a contract to supply 15 Tango NF3 trams to the city.
+The first vehicle was unveiled at the 15th Trako International Railway Fair on 20 September 2023.
+The first tram arrived in December 2023, while the rest are expected to arrive by the summer of 2024.
+An additional 10 new trams were also bought.